openAMRobot/.github/profile/README.md

 - **`CODE_OF_CONDUCT.md`**: code of conduct for community interactions.
 - **`LICENSE`**: the license under which the project is distributed.

+## 🧙 Get involved

+Join us in advancing robotics technology!
+We're based at the Mechatronics Lab of the BHT University in Berlin and are eager to grow this project with contributions from like-minded individuals.
+Dive into our documentation, ask questions, and help us make this technology accessible to everyone.
+Together, we can transform automation and robotics for small and medium enterprises worldwide.

+OpenAMR is an **open collaboration**.

+You can contribute by:
+- Reporting bugs or issues
+- Proposing improvements or new features
+- Submitting pull requests (code, hardware designs, documentation)
+- Improving examples, tutorials, or educational materials

+### Quick Start for Contributors

+1. Fork this repository
+2. Create a new branch for your changes
+3. Make your changes following project guidelines
+4. Submit a Pull Request

+Please read **[CONTRIBUTING.md](https://github.com/openAMRobot/OpenAMR/blob/main/CONTRIBUTING.md)** before submitting your first contribution.

+Feel free to explore, contribute, and innovate!

 ## 🤝 Contribution guidelines

 We welcome contributions from everyone!
 To get involved: